riadulIslam008/riadulIslam008/README.md

 - 📫 How to reach me **riadulislam087@gmail.com**

-- ⚡ Fun fact **I play Chess and after losing the match go to learn Data Structures and Algorithms .**
+- ⚡ Fun fact **I play Chess and after losing the match going to learn Data Structures and Algorithms .**

 ## 🚀 Languages and Tools: